 Your enquiry has been sent to us.
 We will be in touch with you as soon as possible.

-Our ambition is to also capture the attention of men and women working on the land, so keep your eye on your local newspaper and social media sites to see when we are coming to your region.
+Our ambition is to also capture the attention of men and women working on the land, so keep your eye on your local newspaper and our It's A Bloke Thing Facebook page to see when we are coming to your region.

 If you would like to have the roadshow in your area please send in a request.

 If you would like to book the Wagners It's A Bloke Thing Education Roadshow to visit your workplace, please contact our Education Program Facilitator, Ruth Logan, on the below:

 Ph: 0417 739 166

 Ruth Logan, our Education Program Facilitator, comes from a rural upbringing and has had personal experience with family members diagnosed with Prostate Cancer.
 Coming to It’s a Bloke Thing with this background means Ruth is passionate about taking the Prostate Health message to the wider community.

 She also has extensive experience working as an Allied Health Practitioner both in private practice and managing the delivery of Corporate Health programs.

 Ruth particularly enjoys the challenge of translating medical science and jargon using everyday language that blokes relate to and can understand.
 Her goal is to encourage men to be more responsible for managing their health, in particular, their Prostate Health.